NVIDIA/spark-rapids-benchmarks/nds/README.md

 To help user run NDS, we provide a template to define the main Spark configs for spark-submit command.
 User can use different templates to run NDS with different configurations for different environment.
-We create [spark-submit-template](./spark-submit-template), which accepts a template file and submit the Spark with the configs defined in the template file.
+We create [spark-submit-template](./spark-submit-template), which accepts a template file and submit the Spark job with the configs defined in the template file.

 Example command to submit via `spark-submit-template` utility:
 ```